DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 * [have options](/apply-for-teacher-training/making-the-references-process-faster/#giving-options)
 * [know it's urgent](/apply-for-teacher-training/making-the-references-process-faster/#adding-urgency)

-### Examples of how the messaging could work on the [interstitial page](https://bat-design-history.netlify.app/apply-for-teacher-training/add-a-new-referee#you-need-to-add-a-new-referee)
+### Examples of how the messaging works on the [interstitial page](https://bat-design-history.netlify.app/apply-for-teacher-training/add-a-new-referee#you-need-to-add-a-new-referee)

 #### 'Response overdue'